-You will no longer be able to purchase any medically important antimicrobial drugs at these locations.
+You are no longer able to purchase any medically important antimicrobial drugs at these locations.

 Buying from a veterinarian

 You will be able to buy MIA drugs from your veterinarian who prescribed the medication.
 The medication may be dispensed by your veterinarian on-farm, picked up at the veterinary clinic, or your veterinarian may also offer delivery to your farm.
 Talk to your veterinarian about the options available to you.